stephenkostas/liferay-docs/develop/tutorials/articles/230-web-experience-management/xx-liferay-fragments-generator/01-setting-up-the-fragments-generator.markdown

 If you don't already have node.js and NPM installed, [follow these instructions](link).
 Once you have them installed, installing the Fragment
 Generator only takes a couple steps.

-1. From the command line, run `npm install -g yo` to install Yeoman.
+1. From the command line, run `npm-install -g yo` to install Yeoman.

 2. Run, `npm-install -g generator liferay-fragments` to install the Fragment Generator.